-- Firstly, it aims to leverage the power of maps to evoke memories and reflect upon our lived experiences.
+• Firstly, it leverages the power of maps to evoke memories and reflect upon lived experiences.
 On the geographical map, participants can indicate whether each selected point represents a place of comfort or discomfort and share the emotions and their experiences associated with that location.

-- Secondly, it enables us to consider the complex dimensions of place.
+• Secondly, it enables us to consider the complex dimensions of place.
 A single physical location, for instance, can hold very different meanings for different individuals.
-Therefore, the aim of this tool is not solely to collect specific coordinates but to gather first-person experiences about places—the emotional map of each person.
+Therefore, this tool not only collects specific coordinates but gathers first-person experiences about places: the emotional map of each person.
 The collection of places is designed to capture meaningful locations across diverse scales (such as a square, neighborhood, or country).

-- Thridly, the collection of georeferenced data might allow more systematic and complex analysis and visualization of spatial patterns of well-being and discomfort due to specific configurations of intersectional inequalities in space.
-This objective will be accomplished by analyzing the georeferenced data together with the qualitative and quantitative data collected using Relief Maps.
+• Thirdly, it allows more systematic and complex analysis and visualization of spatial patterns of well-being and discomfort due to specific configurations of intersectional inequalities in space.
+This is accomplished thanks to the combined analysis of the georeferenced data together with the qualitative and quantitative data collected using Relief Maps.

 Image 1.
 Participant view of the map.